MPMC-Lab/PaScaL_TDMA/README.md

     @article{kkpc2020,
-        title = "PaScaL_TDMA: A library of parallel and scalable solvers for massive tridiagonal system", author = "Kim, Kiha and Kang, Ji-Hoon and Pan, Xiaomin and Choi, Jung-Il", journal = "Computer Physics Communications",
+        title = "PaScaL_TDMA: A library of parallel and scalable solvers for massive tridiagonal system", author = "Kim, Ki-Ha and Kang, Ji-Hoon and Pan, Xiaomin and Choi, Jung-Il", journal = "Computer Physics Communications",
         volume = "260",
         pages = "107722",